urbanslug/blog/posts/2019-06-22-Introduction-to-Variation-Graphs.md

 As of writing this, [graphite] can’t generate a graph out of reads alone.
 It supports a reference in fasta and a single VCF file.

-I'll detail the algorithm in a later post.
+I'll detail the algorithm in a [later post].

 ## Variation
 A variation is a struct of `position` and `sequence`.